 “Really?”
 I asked, scrunching up my face, perturbed.
 “It’s not very cute.”

-“It may not be cute, but it’s lightweight and will keep your warm when you need it,” Stanton replied.
+“It may not be cute, but it’s lightweight and will keep your warm when you need it,” my husband replied.
 “You should get one.”

 I sighed.
 This man was trying to kill me.